Alalu

-Alala in Mesopotamian sources
+Mesopotamian sources

 The origin of the name Alala is not known, and in scholarship it is tentatively grouped with other Mesopotamian deity names with no clear Sumerian or Semitic etymologies, such as Zababa, Aruru or Bunene.

 Alala is known from the so-called Theogony of Anu, a name Wilfred G. Lambert applied to lists of Anu's ancestors known from god lists, a variant of which was worked into the genealogy of Marduk presented in Enuma Elish.
 The pairs of ancestral gods appearing in various configurations in such lists include Duri and Dari, Lahmu and Lahamu, Anshar and Kishar, Enurulla and Ninurulla, Engur and Gara, and Alala and Belili.
 Frans Wiggermann proposes that this tradition had its origin in northern Mesopotamia.
 Most variants start with Duri and Dari, who likely represented time, and end with Alala and Belili, indicating that they were viewed as parents of Anu.
 The pairing of these two deities was most likely based entirely on both of their names being iterative.
 Belili is very sparsely attested otherwise, and was not paired with Alalu outside the theogonic lists.
 Based on a brief mention in Šurpu it has been proposed that she was associated with the underworld.
 An old theory that her name was a corruption of Belet-ili is regarded as baseless today, and the actual etymology of her name is unknown.

 A late text equates Alala with two other primordial figures, Enmesharra and Lugaldukuga.
 Lugaldukuga was regarded as the father or grandfather of Enlil in some traditions, while Enmesharra was a god listed alongside his ancestors but usually not explicitly identified as one of them.
 A tradition in which he was Enlil's paternal uncle is also known.

 A mention of Alala "coming down to the land" in the distant past "before creation" is known from a brief mythological introduction to a late Assyrian version of an incantation pertaining to ergot, though he is absent from a similar Old Babylonian text.

-A few Maqlû incantations allude to Alala, for example referring to time "before Ningirsu gave utterance to Alala in the land."
-According to Wilfred G. Lambert, in these passages he might represent a deified work cry or work song, in a similar way as the god Girra represented deified fire.
+A few Maqlû incantations allude to Alala, for example referring to time "before Ningirsu gave utterance to Alala in the land".
+According to Lambert, in these passages he might represent a deified work cry or work song, in a similar way as the god Girra represented deified fire.
+Volkert Haas instead argued he was considered a personification of storm surge.

-Hurrian Alalu
+Hurrian and Hittite sources

-It is agreed that the Hurrian Alalu was a figure of Mesopotamian origin.
+It is agreed that the Hurrian god Alalu was a figure of Mesopotamian origin.
 He was regarded as one of the enna turena or ammadena enna, so-called "primeval gods" inhabiting the underworld.
+This group of deities is depicted on one of the reliefs from the Yazılıkaya sanctuary.
+Like its other members, Alalu could serve as a divine witness of international treaties, one example being that between Hittite king Muwatalli II and Alaksandu.
+Only two ritual texts, one purely Hurrian and one Hurro-Hittite, mention Alalu, in both cases among the primeval gods.